dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 -  Learn the differences between tools and workflows across Descriptor Languages
--  Register a workflow on Dockstore
+-  Discover how to register a workflow on Dockstore
 -  Publish your workflow

 This tutorial walks through the process of registering and sharing more